n0needt0/bytefreezer-localstack/helm-chart/README.md

 - Ensure network interface name is correct
 - Check firewall rules for LoadBalancer IPs

-## 🎯 Integration with ByteFreezer
+## 🎯 Integration with Applications

-This chart is designed for ByteFreezer development environments.
+This chart is designed for development environments.
 Use the appropriate environment configuration:

 - **Development**: `--environment dev` for lightweight local development
 - **Production**: `--environment prod` for full-featured testing
 - **CI/CD**: Custom values with specific resource limits

-All ByteFreezer services can connect using the internal service endpoint for optimal performance within the cluster.
+All services can connect using the internal service endpoint for optimal performance within the cluster.

 ## 📚 Helm Chart Values Reference